-The alarm clock rings and we are surrounded by darkness.
+The alarm clock rings, and we are surrounded by darkness.
 No one should ever have to get up at 3:00am, but we somehow manage to crawl out of bed and into the shower.
 The water spraying on our face snaps us out of the sleepy trance and catapults us into our busy day ahead.
-We enjoy a cup of bulletproof coffee and by 3:45 we are on the road to the airport.
-We arrive, check our bag and with “pre check” are though security in short time.
-After settling ourselves into our seats, the airline pilot gets on the loud speaker to announce the plane has a fueling issue and it will be 30 minutes before we can leave.
-Long story short, 2-1/2 hours later the wheels are up and we are heading to Dallas Forth Worth.
+We enjoy a cup of bulletproof coffee, and by 3:45, we are on the road to the airport.
+We arrive, check our bag, and with “pre-check,” we are through security in a short time.
+After settling ourselves into our seats, the airline pilot gets on the loudspeaker to announce the plane has a fueling issue, and it will be 30 minutes before we can leave.
+Long story short, 2-1/2 hours later, the wheels are up, and we are heading to Dallas Forth Worth.
 As a result of the airline issue, we miss two connecting flights and have a two-hour layover until the next flight leaves for San Diego.

-We finally make it to Silver Gate yacht Club where our boat is docked.
-It was a beautiful afternoon temperature in the low 70s which is a nice change from the humid 90-degree weather we left in Florida.
+We finally make it to Silver Gate yacht Club, where our boat is docked.
+It was a beautiful afternoon temperature in the low 70s, a nice change from the humid 90-degree weather we left in Florida.
 After a long day, we looked forward to getting the boat on the water for a couple of hours.
 Like the plane we were on earlier, we start having trouble getting out of our slip.
-We have some difficulty starting our auxiliary motor but finally are able to back out of our slip.
+We have some difficulty starting our auxiliary motor but finally can back out of our slip.
 Oh no!!
-The motor quits and Jennifer is fending us off other boats.
-We get the motor going and proceed out of the marina but the motor is running rough and has very little power.
-We manage to get back to our slip and I examine the motor with Jennifer peering over my shoulder.
-Nonchalantly she says “ what’s that loose wire at the back of the motor? “ I sheepishly reply “ Oh that’s a loose Spark plug lead.”
-I push the lead back on the spark plug and the motor starts right up.
+The engine quits, and Jennifer is fending us off other boats.
+We get the motor going and proceed out of the marina, but the motor runs rough and has very little power.
+We manage to get back to our slip, and I examine the engine with Jennifer peering over my shoulder.
+Nonchalantly she says, “ what’s that loose wire at the back of the motor? “ I sheepishly reply, “ Oh, that’s a loose Spark plug lead.”
+I push the lead back on the spark plug, and the motor starts right up.
 Let’s try this again!
 As we make our way out of the marina and into the Bay, we enjoy reading off the names of the boats we pass.
-We motor smoothly into the beautiful San Diego bay and even though there’s a nice breeze, we elect to cruise with the motor.
-Jennifer takes the helm and we take off towards downtown San Diego.
+We motor smoothly into the beautiful San Diego bay, and even though there’s a nice breeze, we elect to cruise with the motor.
+Jennifer takes the helm, and we take off towards downtown San Diego.
 I love the excited feeling you get when you’re in awe over something new.
-We experience extreme joy being on the water in a new city, laughing at the Seals sunbathing on buoys and watching the Navy Helicopters fly overhead and back to Coronado Naval Air Station.
+We experience extreme joy being on the water in a new city, laughing at the Seals sunbathing on buoys, and watching the Navy Helicopters fly overhead and back to Coronado Naval Air Station.
 We spend the rest of the afternoon motor sailing around and get back to the hotel for an early night.

-Friday comes and it is so nice to finally have everyone together.
+Friday comes, and it is so lovely to finally have everyone together.
 Our crew consists of a mix of seasoned sailors and greenhorns.
-Alexandra and Catherine, Clive’s daughters, join us from Arizona and each has had some experience sailing.
+Alexandra and Catherine, Clive’s daughters, join us from Arizona, and each has had some experience sailing.
 Krys, Clive’s friend, has been sailing most of his life and made the trip from Florida to join us.
 Ben and Chris are two experienced local Sailors.
-Ben has looked after and maintained the boat for the past four years and their knowledge of the local water is crucial when sailing these regattas.
-Once the last of the crew arrives we decide to take the boat into the bay to practice.
-We want to make sure everyone knows what their specific job is, so we run through different maneuvers such as setting, gybing and dousing the spinnaker.
-Once everyone is comfortable with their position we head back to our slip at the club.
-Later that evening we go to the Gaslight District in downtown San Diego and have a couple drinks and a lovely dinner.
+Ben has looked after and maintained the boat for the past four years, and their knowledge of the local water is crucial when sailing these regattas.
+Once the last of the crew arrives, we decide to take the boat into the Bay to practice.
+We want to make sure everyone knows their specific job, so we run through various maneuvers such as setting, gybing, and dousing the Spinnaker.
+Once everyone is comfortable with their position, we head back to our slip at the club.
+Later that evening, we go to the Gaslight District in downtown San Diego and have a couple drinks and a lovely dinner.